 Figure 2.
 A: abdominal computed tomography; inflammation of the third duodenal portion.
 B: abdominal positron emission tomography; uptake in the loops of the small intestine.

 WD usually presents as a triad of symptoms: fever, diarrhea, and joint pain.
-It can be accompanied by weight loss, chest pain, cardiac abnormalities, and manifestations affecting the central nervous system or any other organ.
-Infectious endocarditis (IE) is the most frequently associated cardiac condition, and TW is isolated in 5% of cases of culturenegative IE. The prevalence of TW-associated IE is low but its actual frequency may be higher, given that cases have been reported based on histological analysis or PCR of cardiac valves in patients not meeting the Duke criteria.
-The most frequently affected valve is the mitral valve.
-The etiological diagnosis of IE due to TW is conducted via biopsy or blood PCR.
-Its treatment is based on antibiotic therapy with doxycycline 200 mg/24 h and hydroxychloroquine 200-600 mg/24 h for at least 18 months.
-In the lungs, this condition manifests as chronic cough, dyspnea, and pleuritic pain, similar to interstitial lung disease.
-WD-associated PAH is an infrequent finding.
-Its pathophysiology has not been established but a proinflammatory state has been proposed, mediated by cytokines, direct infiltration of TW into the pulmonary vessels, or embolisms of PAS-positive cells.
-In our patient, PAH was initially classified as group 1, the changes over time in the echocardiographic parameters of the disease after antibiotic therapy led to its reclassification in group 5, as PAH with unclear and/or multifactorial mechanisms.
+It can be accompanied by weight loss, chest pain, cardiac abnormalities, and manifestations affecting the central nervous system or any other organ.1 actual frequency may be higher, given that cases have been reported based on histological analysis or PCR of cardiac valves in patients not meeting the Duke criteria.4 The most frequently affected valve is the mitral valve.3 The etiological diagnosis of IE due to TW is conducted via biopsy or blood PCR.5 Its treatment is based on antibiotic therapy with doxycycline 200 mg/24 h and hydroxychloroquine 200-600 mg/24 h for at least 18 months.5

+Infectious endocarditis (IE) is the most frequently associated cardiac condition,1 and TW is isolated in 5% of cases of culture-negative IE.3 The prevalence of TW-associated IE is low but its

+In the lungs, this condition manifests as chronic cough, dyspnea, and pleuritic pain, similar to interstitial lung disease.1 WDassociated PAH is an infrequent finding.
+Its pathophysiology has not been established but a proinflammatory state has been proposed, mediated by cytokines, direct infiltration of TW into the pulmonary vessels, or embolisms of PAS-positive cells.2 In our patient, PAH was initially classified as group 1,6 the changes over time in the echocardiographic parameters of the disease after antibiotic therapy led to its reclassification in group 5, as PAH with unclear and/or multifactorial mechanisms.
 No evidence is available on the management of pulmonary vascular disease caused by WD.
 However, most published cases of PAH reported resolution of PAH after antibiotic therapy, similar to what occurred in our patient.
 This observation supports the hypothesis of direct injury to the pulmonary vessels by the microorganism.
-FUNDING None.